 Emergency & Critical Care

 Dogs and Cats Veterinary Referral & Emergency strives to provide the highest quality care for critically ill or injured pets.
-Our emergency room is staffed with trained emergency doctors and nurses to provide 24 hour patient care.
+Our veterinary emergency hospital in Bowie, MD, is staffed with trained emergency doctors and nurses to provide 24-hour patient care.
 We are open 7 days a week and all holidays.
 Our ER works in collaboration with our team of highly skilled veterinary specialists to ensure your pet receives the best in critical care services for pets in Bowie, MD at all times.

 What to expect when you arrive

 Much like a human hospital, pets are seen in order of arrival and based on the severity of their condition.
 Upon presentation, your pet will be triaged by one of our skilled veterinary nurses.
 This is a rapid assessment to ensure that the most critically ill or injured patients receive immediate intervention and evaluation by a doctor.
 If your pet is in critical condition, we may ask you to sign an emergency stabilization form allowing us to perform immediate life-saving treatments as well as outlining the minimum cost for such care.
 We understand the stress you experience when your pet is ill and make every effort to treat your pet in a timely manner.

 Following triage and/or stabilization, you will have the opportunity to speak with an emergency doctor regarding your pet’s condition.
 The emergency doctor will perform a complete physical examination and evaluation, discuss appropriate diagnostics and provide treatment plan options accompanied by a thorough estimate for the proposed plan.